 Regular backups are indispensable for both private individuals and even more so for every company.
 If you or your company are hacked or your data has been encrypted with ransomware, it can be restored at any time via the backup.
 Preventing data loss is one of the most important tasks in a company.
 The total loss of data means the loss of the basis of business for all companies and ultimately bankruptcy.

 You can find more information on this topic here: https://joewp.com/wordpress-sicherheit/

 4. Use common sense

-Prompt to open email attachments from unknown senders should under no circumstances be followed.
+Requests to open e-mail attachments from unknown senders should never be followed.

 There are certainly a number of other measures to increase security in modern Internet traffic.
 With the aforementioned 4 rules you are already very well protected.

 If I can help you with further security measures, just contact me by email.